-“Fortunately, that risk can be reduced,” says Matthew Lucks, MD, a cardiologist for Scripps Health.
-“Following a heart attack, participation in a professional cardiac rehabilitation program can help strengthen the heart muscle and lower the risk of future heart problems.”
+“Fortunately, the risks of another heart attack can be reduced,” says Poulina Uddin, MD, a cardiologist at Scripps Clinic.
+“Participating in a cardiac rehabilitation program following a heart attack can help strengthen the heart muscle and lower the risk of future heart problems.”

-Most cardiac rehabilitation programs are located within hospitals, where patients are medically supervised by a team of rehabilitation specialists that often includes a cardiologist, nurse, exercise physiologist, registered dietitian and other health care professionals.
-Following a medical evaluation, the rehab team develops a program tailored to the patient's specific needs and abilities.
+Most cardiac rehabilitation programs are in hospitals, where patients are supervised by a team of specialists that often includes a cardiologist, nurse, exercise physiologist and a registered dietitian.
+After a medical evaluation, the rehab team develops a program tailored to the patient's specific needs and abilities.

-“A core element of cardiac rehabilitation programs is cardiovascular exercise,” notes Dr. Lucks.
+“A core element of these programs is cardiovascular exercise,” Dr. Uddin says.
 “This has multiple benefits beyond strengthening the heart.
 It can also help maintain a healthy weight, relieve stress and improve mood.”

 Generally, patients begin with mild exercise several times a week on a walking track, treadmill or stationary bicycle.
-Heart rate, blood pressure and EKG are monitored throughout the program; as they become stronger, exercise sessions may become longer or more challenging.
-Activities such as light weight training and yoga may be added to improve strength, flexibility and balance.
+Heart rate, blood pressure and EKG are monitored throughout the program.
+As they become stronger, their sessions may become longer or more challenging.
+Activities, such as light weight training, may be added to improve strength, flexibility and balance.

-In addition to exercise, cardiac rehabilitation programs often include nutritional guidance from a registered dietitian, who can help with weight loss if needed, educate patients about heart-healthy foods, and help them create appropriate eating plans.
-Stress management is another part of the program; patients learn relaxation skills and other tools to help them manage and reduce negative emotions.
+In addition to exercise, cardiac rehab programs often include nutritional guidance from a registered dietitian, who can help with weight loss if needed, educate patients about heart-healthy foods and help them create appropriate eating plans.
+Stress management is another part of the program.
+Patients learn relaxation skills and other ways to manage and reduce negative emotions.

-“Many participants also find that cardiac rehabilitation can help them meet others who have had heart attacks or heart disease and can understand their physical and emotional recovery,” says Dr. Lucks.
-“Often, group participants will exercise together both in and out of the program, and look to each other for social support as they learn to make lifestyle changes."
+These participants often exercise together, both in and out of the program, and look to each other for support as they learn to make lifestyle changes.